hyndex/Autopilot/docs/en/ros2/px4_ros2_control_interface.md

 <Badge type="warning" text="Experimental" />

-The [VTOL API](https://auterion.github.io/px4-ros2-interface-lib/classpx4__ros2_1_1Vtol.html) provides the functionality to command a transition.
+The [VTOL API](https://auterion.github.io/px4-ros2-interface-lib/classpx4__ros2_1_1Vtol.html) provides the functionality to command a transition and query the current state of the vehicle.
 This is intended for advanced users.

-1. Ensure that both the `TrajectorySetpointType` and the `FwLateralLongitudinalSetpointType` are available to your mode.
+1. Ensure that both the [`TrajectorySetpointType`](https://auterion.github.io/px4-ros2-interface-lib/classpx4__ros2_1_1TrajectorySetpointType.html) and the `FwLateralLongitudinalSetpointType` are available to your mode.
 2. Create an instance of `px4_ros2::VTOL` in the constructor of your mode.
 3. To command a transition, you can use the `toMulticopter()` or `toFixedwing()` methods on your VTOL object to set the desired state.
 4. During transition, send the following combination of setpoints: